ML4GW/aframe/aframe/pipelines/sandbox/README.md

 To launch the pipeline, ensure that you are in the root level of the repository.
 Then, the pipeline can be launched using `poetry` and the `law` command line tool.

+> **_NOTE: Running the sandbox pipeline out-of-the-box requires access to an enterprise-grade GPU(s) (e.g. P100, V100, T4, A[30,40,100], etc.).
+There are several nodes on the LIGO Data Grid which meet these requirements_**.

 ```
 LAW_CONFIG_FILE=/path/to/sandbox.cfg \
     poetry run law run aframe.pipelines.sandbox.Sandbox